This article describes the generation of applied solution distribution kits.

 Configuration delivery settings define the support rules for customers, including delivery rules for metadata objects.
 Note that delivery rules are specified for metadata objects that belong to the first level of the object tree, such as catalogs, documents, or registers.
 Subordinate objects, such as attributes, tabular sections, forms, or templates, use the rules defined for their parent objects.
 The following delivery rules are available:

 - Changes not allowed

-The selected rule defines the support rules that can be selected at customer side.
+The selected rule defines the support rules that can be selected at the customer side.
 For details, see Configuration delivery and support concept.

 For example, changing a catalog attribute from a string to a reference to another catalog requires a two-tier update.
 First, you have to add a new attribute of reference type and fill it based on the old attribute value, then remove the old attribute and rename the new one.
-This update cannot be performed in a single database restucturing with pre- and postprocessing.
+This update cannot be performed in a single database restructuring with pre- and postprocessing.
 For the update, you have to create an intermediate configuration version where the new attribute is added and the old one is not yet deleted, and write appropriate data processors.
 This scenario is prone to human error, even if the update process is thoroughly described in the documentation.
-Selecting the Distribution file can be used for updates check box eliminates the human error.
+Selecting the Distribution file can be used for updates checkbox eliminates the human error.
 The entire update procedure might look like this:

 - Generate the configuration update file for update from the previous versions to the intermediate version.